 Drafting Note: Hospital indemnity or other fixed indemnity coverage is supplementary coverage.
 Any hospital indemnity or other fixed indemnity coverage, therefore, must be payable regardless of other coverage.
 The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of hospital indemnity or other fixed indemnity coverage.
 Section 3H(4) of the Coordination of Benefits Model Regulation states that the definition of a plan (for the purposes of coordination of benefits)…shall not include individual or family insurance contracts….”
 States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of hospital indemnity or other fixed indemnity coverage purchased by the insured.

 Drafting Note: For indemnity products that are triggered by a variety of health events and provide a variety of daily benefit dollar amounts, state insurance regulators should examine the amount payable per day and the total amount payable per year or lifetime to determine whether an indemnity product’s benefits could be mistaken for comprehensive major medical coverage.
 Indemnity products should not be offered, marketed, or sold as an alternative to, or substitute for, or replacement for major medical coverage.
-It is the marketing of supplementary coverage as an alternative, substitute or replacement for comprehensive major medical coverage that presents the unfair trade practice, and not the supplementary coverage itself when it is offered and marketed as supplementary excepted benefits coverage.
+It is the marketing of supplementary coverage as an alternative, substitute or replacement for comprehensive major medical coverage that presents the unfair trade practice, and not the supplementary coverage itself when it is offered and marketed as supplementary excepted benefits coverage and accurately described to the consumer.

 C. Disability Income Protection Coverage